mixn/dotfiles/README.md

 - Eduardo Rabelo’s [dotfiles](https://github.com/oieduardorabelo/dotfiles)
 - Ryan Tomayko’s [dotfiles](https://github.com/rtomayko/dotfiles)

-It’s not a fork of any, since I wanted to build from scratch and really **only** include what I need, while improving my understanding of how things work along the way.
+It’s not a fork of any, as I wanted to build from scratch and include only what I need while improving my understanding of how things work along the way.

 Other inspiring and quite helpful articles, repos, tools, etc.: